2008 Liechtenstein tax affair

-The 2008 Liechtenstein tax affair is a series of tax investigations in numerous countries whose governments suspect that some of their citizens may have evaded tax obligations by using banks and trusts in Liechtenstein; the affair broke open with the biggest complex of investigations ever initiated for tax evasion in the Federal Republic of Germany.
-It is seen also as an attempt to put pressure on Liechtenstein, one of the remaining uncooperative tax havens, as identified by the Financial Action Task Force (FATF) on Money Laundering of the Paris-based Organisation for Economic Co-operation and Development, along with Andorra and Monaco, in 2007.
+The 2008 Liechtenstein tax affair was a series of tax investigations in numerous countries whose governments suspected that some of their citizens may have evaded tax obligations by using banks and trusts in Liechtenstein; the affair broke open with the biggest complex of investigations ever initiated for tax evasion in Germany.
+It was also seen as an attempt to put pressure on Liechtenstein, one of the few remaining uncooperative tax havens at the time, as identified by the Financial Action Task Force (FATF) on money laundering of the Paris-based Organisation for Economic Co-operation and Development, along with Andorra and Monaco, in 2007.

+The affair prompted Liechtenstein to conduct extensive reforms to its banking and financial trust services.
+In 2010, the Liechtenstein government agreed to pay a 50 million euro fine to German treasury, and has since signed tax cooperation agreements with various countries.

 Background

-Millions of euros belonging to hundreds of citizens living in Germany were channeled into the LGT Bank and other banks in Liechtenstein, taking advantage of Liechtenstein-based trusts to evade paying taxes in Germany.
+Millions of euros belonging to hundreds of citizens living in Germany were channelled into the LGT Bank and other banks in Liechtenstein, taking advantage of Liechtenstein-based trusts to evade paying taxes in Germany.
 According to the prosecutor's office these trusts "have been created apparently only to evade paying taxes."
 According to the law in Liechtenstein, such trusts allow the separation of monetary assets from their owners and are kept anonymously.
 In contrast to trusts of most other countries, Liechtenstein trusts can be revoked at any time and the assets will be returned to the owner.
 Furthermore, such trusts as well as their maintaining shell entities are only charged 0.1% (minimum 1,000 Swiss francs) annually.
 Liechtenstein thus is known to be a tax haven.